nkmprog/simpleserver/README.md

 # simpleserver
-  A simple server Erlang server for purely educational and testing purposes.
+  A simple Erlang server for purely educational and testing purposes.

   Features:
   * REST interface using Cowboy http server